SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/02-Abstraction.md

 [slide hideTitle]
 # Example: Java Abstract Class

-Lets see how we can use that abstract classes.
+Let us see how we can use that abstract classes.

 ``` java
 // Abstract parent class "Animal"